Q&A with “Sponsor Seeker” Kim Tudor

-An attractive and knowledgeable presence on the horse show scene, Kim Tudor focuses on high-end sponsor development for major equestrian events at her Tudor & Company.
+An attractive and knowledgeable presence on the horse show scene, Kim Tudor focuses on high-end sponsor development for major equestrian events.

 How can sponsors properly evaluate the success of their sponsorship in horse sports?